tkurbad/68040-to-68060/README.md

 ## About

-This work is a derivative of the 68040 to 68060 adapter by @reinauer which is a derivative from the work of richx from the English Amiga Board which in turn is based on a 2013 design from the a1k.org forum.
+This work is a derivative of the 68040 to 68060 adapter by (https://github.com/reinauer/68040-to-68060)[reinauer] which is a derivative of the work of richx from the English Amiga Board which in turn is based on a 2013 design from the a1k.org forum.

 At the time of this writing, the original kicad project can be found at https://eab.abime.net/showthread.php?t=100942